brainstormforce/header-footer-elementor/README.md

 2. Beaver Builder Theme.
 3. Genesis Theme (and should work with most of its child themes).
 4. GeneratePress Theme.
+5. OceanWP Theme.

+If you are a theme developer <a href="https://github.com/Nikschavan/header-footer-elementor/wiki/Adding-Header-Footer-Elementor-support-for-your-theme">here</a> is a quick tutorial on how you can add support for the Header Footer Elementor from your theme.

 ### How does this plugin work ###